Lawsuits & Settlements

 • In 2022, Attorney General Bonta announced a settlement with Sephora, resolving allegations that the company violated the CCPA by failing to disclose to consumers that it was selling their personal information, and failing to process user requests to opt out of these sales.

-A copy of the complaint and stipulated judgment, subject to court approval, can be found here and here.
+A copy of the complaint and the final judgment can be found here and here.

 Attorney General Bonta Secures $700 Million Settlement with Johnson & Johnson for Misrepresenting Safety of Talc-Based Products